Masi Prestige – Cronometro chainstays – c.1981

 In the late 1960’s the Italian framebuilder Masi developed a slotted chainstay design with the purpose of stiffening the chain stays for track and time trial work.
-A great deal of time went into the making of these stays, each slot being cut and filed, and a sleeve brazed in…five slots per side, and each one is a different size.
-As a result this was a very expensive bicycle and only a handful were made.
+A great deal of time went into the making of these stays, each slot being cut and filed, and a sleeve brazed in…five slots per side, and each one a different size.
+As a result they were very expensive and only a handful were made.
 Faliero Masi, and his son Alberto, had their premises at the Vigorelli velodrome in Milan.
 From this workshop they produced ‘servizio corse’ frames for many of the top riders, many of which were badged under different names.
 For instance, they produced the Faema bikes that Eddy Merckx rode.
 Their workmanship was of the highest standard.
-The chainstay work on this frame is faultless, as is the very clean classic lugwork.
 A Campagnolo Super Record groupset completes this bike, with Masi pantographed stem and seat pin.
 The frame was refinished some time in the last 10 years and the transfers are reproduction ones.
 Alberto, nearing 70 years old, continues to make beautiful frames at the Vigorelli workshop.

 click on photo for large scale image